Brett D. Anderson

 - Executive compensation.

-Brett represents publicly-held companies in all matters of corporate governance and strategic corporate transactions including mergers, acquisitions, dispositions, tender offers, go-private transactions, poison pills and accelerated share repurchases, and Rule 10b5-1 trading plans.
+Brett represents publicly-held companies in all matters of corporate governance and strategic corporate transactions including mergers, acquisitions, dispositions, tender offers, go-private transactions, activism defense, poison pills, accelerated share repurchases, and Rule 10b5-1 trading plans.

 Brett represents or has represented public companies in the following industries: air travel, animal health, banking, business intelligence solutions, cardiovascular devices, commercial real estate, dental products and services, micro-brewing, pre-recorded music and video, radio, recreational boats, restaurants, same-day delivery service, telecommunications and utilities.
 In addition, he has experience representing various underwriters and placement agents.